Tel: 415.561.0888, ext. 2308

-A passionate philanthropist and volunteer, Mr. Landis supports numerous causes, including: Project Open Hand; UCSF's 360 Positive Resource Center, ODC/San Francisco, Tenderloin Neighborhood Development Corporation, Oakland's Stepping Stones, a program which helps prepare people with disabilities for the job market; Habitat for Humanity; the Sierra Club; Sierra Watch (Tahoe region); San Francisco Symphony; the San Francisco Giants Community Fund for after school sports; the NAACP; San Francisco School Volunteers; Handgun Control; Planned Parenthood; San Francisco State University's "Step to College" program, which provides financial assistance to help needy students attend college; the Art & Music Center of San Francisco's New Main Library; and the San Francisco SPCA.
+A passionate philanthropist and volunteer, Mr. Landis supports numerous causes.
+He current serves on the Board of San Francisco's Project Open Hand, which serves meals to seniors and the critically ill.
+He also supports ODC/San Francisco; the San Francisco Ballet; the San Franicsco Symphony; the Tenderloin Neighborhood Development Corporation; Oakland's Stepping Stones, a program which helps prepare people with disabilities for the job market; the California Academy of Sciences; Habitat for Humanity; his alma mater, Northwestern University; the Sierra Club; Bay Area Cabaret; the March of Dimes; ZATA, the Zimbabwe AIDS Treatment Assistance program (which supports Zimbabwean artists and people living with HIV in Zimbabwe); Sierra Watch (Tahoe region); the San Francisco Giants Community Fund for after school sports; the NAACP; UCSF's 360 Positive Resource Center; San Francisco School Volunteers; the Brady Center for Handgun Control; Planned Parenthood; San Francisco State University's "Step to College" program, which provides financial assistance to help needy students attend college; the Art & Music Center of San Francisco's New Main Library; and the San Francisco SPCA.

 Mr. Landis graduated with a degree in music from Northwestern University and has been a resident of San Francisco since 1980.
 In his spare time, he enjoys skiing, hiking, theatre, music and dance as well as taking in the culinary delights of San Francisco's vibrant restaurant scene.
 His husband, Sean Dowdall, is General Manager and Chief Marketing Officer at LCI.
 The couple are amateur art collectors with a collection that includes works by Thiebaud, Chihuly, Miro, Calder, Galen Rowell, Thomas Waddell and numerous California artists.
-They reside in Pacific Heights (San Francisco) and Tahoe with their new Parti Poodle pound pup, Gaston.
+They reside in Pacific Heights (San Francisco) and Tahoe with their two dogs, Gaston and Alphonse.